Super-Saiyajim/scripts/README.md

 # scripts
-A collection with some of my scripts.
+A collection with some scripts I find usefull.